 Advertising is the paid presentation and promotion of ideas, goods, or services by an identified sponsor in a mass medium.
-Examples include sales promotion of ideas, goods or services radio, television, direct mail, signs, in-store displays, web pages, emails.
+Examples include sales promotion of ideas, goods or services radio, television, direct mail, signs, in-store displays, web pages, and emails.

 Sales Promotion is media and non-media marketing communication used for a predetermined limited time to increase consumer demand, stimulate market demand or improve product availability.
-Example include coupons, sweepstakes, contests, product samples, rebates, tie-ins, trade shows, and exhibitions.
+Examples include coupons, sweepstakes, contests, product samples, rebates, tie-ins, trade shows, and exhibitions.

 - 10% off on orders above Rs.
 1000

-- Pesticide free vegetables Awareness campaign in different societies and areas.
+- Pesticide-free vegetables Awareness campaign in different societies and areas.

 - Pamphlets distribution

-- Endorsement by famous celebrity.
+- Endorsement by celebrity.

 - Gathering information and analyzing the market.